stefanvanburen/stefan.vanburen.xyz/content/blog/hiccup-makes-writing-html-fun.md

 +++
-title = "Hiccup Makes Writing HTML Fun" date = 2021-03-21T19:48:36-04:00 draft = false
+title = "Hiccup Makes Writing HTML Fun" date = 2021-03-21T19:48:36-04:00 description = "A discussion on writing Hiccup syntax" draft = false
 +++
 At $work, I've been writing a web application that is server-side rendered via Go's `html/template` package.